Français

 The BabyByGender method is now being distributed all over the world.

-These are some of the questions that have been asked over the last 3 years by parents.
+These are some of the questions that have been asked over the last years by parents.
 The answers are from different members of BabyByGender team in their own personal words.
-Please click on "Ask" at the end of each question.

 If you have further questions or would like clarify an answer please email us at our main office.